syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.MVC/customization.md

 ## CSS Message

 The Essential JS 2 Message has predefined CSS classes that can be defined in the HTML elements, which renders the message without any script reference.
-This can be used to display the simple message with content and makes the code lighter.
+This can display a simple message with content and make the code lighter.

-The below DOM structure is required to display the simple message with content.
+The following DOM structure is required to display the simple message with the content.

 {% tabs %}
 {% highlight c# tabtitle="CSHTML" %}